May 15, 2016:

 Goose Goslin hit all 17 of his 1926 home runs on the road, the highest total ever for a player who didn’t homer in his home park.
 Third on the list is Eddie Yost of the 1952 Senators, who hit all 12 of his homers away from Griffith Stadium.

-In the stadium’s second two seasons, when it seemed to yield a greater number of home runs, more than half of them were inside-the-park.
+In the stadium’s second and third seasons, when it seemed to yield a greater number of home runs, more than half of them were inside-the-park.
 In 1912, nine of Washington’s 13 HRs were inside-the-park (and another bounced over the fence for a HR under the rules of the day).
 Eight of the 12 hit by opponents did not clear the fences.
 Six of the nine Washington HRs and 13 of the 29 hit by the opposition in 1913 were inside-the-park.

 In Washington’s lone World Championship season, 1924, the team’s only home run at Griffith Stadium was hit on Aug.
 19 by Goose Goslin.
 In 1945, when the team finished in second place, 1.5 games behind Detroit, no Washington player hit a ball that cleared the fences at home.
 The lone Griffith stadium HR by the home team was an inside-the-parker by Joe Kuhel and that didn’t come until Sept.
 7.

 Washington lead the league in home runs on the road just once during the Clark Griffith era: In 1949, the Nationals hit 61 away from Griffith Stadium, but just 20 at home (2 inside the park).
 The pennant winning 1925 team finished second in road homers with 43, but hit just 13 at home – three of them being inside the park.